LanceNguyen23/Promptios/README.md

 ## Some features are missing or unimplemented

-- Search bar (by tag, prompt and username)
+- Search bar (by tag, prompt and username) - Done ✔
-- Click on tag
+- Click on tag - Done ✔
 - View other profiles
 - ...